About Medical Laboratory Science

 Where is the interview and how do I get there?

-If selected for an interview, you will be given directions and a campus map.
-You can drive a personal vehicle, get dropped off by someone else, or take public transportation.
+If the applicant is selected for an interview and chooses to have a face-to-face interview, they will be sent directions and a campus map.
+They can drive a personal vehicle, get dropped off by someone else, or take public transportation.

 Can I schedule an online interview?